Explaining Fractions: Connections and Patterns Among Fraction Concepts

-In this on-demand webinar, Dean Ballard, Director of Mathematics at the Consortium on Reaching Excellence in Education (CORE), explores a few of his favorite strategies for explaining fractions.
+In this on-demand webinar, Dean Ballard, Director of Mathematics at CORE, Inc., explores a few of his favorite strategies for explaining fractions.

 In this webinar, you will learn: